portablestew/key-commune/deployment/lightsail/README.md

 ### What happens next:
 The setup script will:
 1. Install all dependencies and build the application
+2. Create a dedicated app user for security
-2. Configure DuckDNS to point to your instance
+3. Configure DuckDNS to point to your instance
-3. Wait for DNS propagation (may take several minutes)
+4. Wait for DNS propagation (may take several minutes)
-4. Obtain a free SSL certificate from Let's Encrypt
+5. Obtain a free SSL certificate from Let's Encrypt
+6. Set up automatic certificate renewal with app restart
-5. Configure the application for HTTPS
+7. Configure the application for HTTPS
-6. Set up automatic updates
-7. Start the application with PM2
+8. Start the application with PM2 under the app user

 ### After completion:
 Your API will be available at: `https://yourdomain.duckdns.org`

+## Operational Features

+- **Dedicated app user**: Application runs as non-root user for security
+- **Automatic SSL renewal**: Certificates renew automatically and restart the app
+- **Isolated permissions**: App user has minimal required privileges
+- **Service management**: PM2 manages application lifecycle

 ## Troubleshooting